dsfca/SEC/SECProject/README.md

 Save an information, that echo was sent SentEcho = True.
 Save an information, that ready was not sent SentReady = False.

-Notify all listening clients (HA or the prover himself), that a write operation is in a process.
-Send(report) to the waiting client (how??).
+If using listening system - Notify all listening clients (HA or the prover himself), that a write operation is in a process.
+Send(report) to the waiting client.

 Return ACK to client.